Skip to main content

 • Demographic or ethnicity information

-• Any identifying details that could introduce bias
+• Any other field that could introduce bias

-3. Select the field you want to hide and select edit
+3. Click the field you want to hide.

-Please note - Hidden fields are still visible to the admin team.
+• Remember: hidden fields are still visible to the admin team, not to the public.

 Did this answer your question?